trigger-segfault/TriggersNotepad/Readme.md

 * Because of WPF font rendering, ASCII art using full-block characters won't look right due to them not connecting together.
 * Print and Page Setup were removed.
 I don't expect people really use those in basic text editors.
 * Insert Date/Time was never implemented.
 If there is a demand to implement it them I can easily do that.
+* Scrollbar buttons are almost twice as large as normal to give the minimum scroll thumb size the same size as Windows Notepad.
+You get used to it.

 ### Cons (for Other Editors)
 * Dragging selected text is a little glitchy with the cursor.
 It also doesn't allow you to scroll while dragging.
 Blame AvalonEdit for this.